DavidWaumsley/Bistro11ty/events/event4.md

 - 11ty has an [importer](https://www.11ty.dev/docs/migrate/wordpress/#use-@11ty/import) that can grap WordPress posts.
 - This hooks in to the WordPress REST API.
-- It works out of the box with the 11ty Base blog.
+- It works out of the box with the 11ty base blog.

 Andy Bell has a couple of articles: one on [hooking 11ty to WordPress](https://bell.bz/i-hooked-up-eleventy-to-wordpress-api/) and another on [importing 11ty content to WordPress](https://bell.bz/importing-eleventy-content-into-wordpress/).